webgem-xyz/UVA-React/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/1d0d80ff5c2acd17b3d1/test_coverage)](https://codeclimate.com/github/webgem-xyz/UVA-React/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/1d0d80ff5c2acd17b3d1/maintainability)](https://codeclimate.com/github/webgem-xyz/UVA-React/maintainability)

-The UVA is made as a colleberation between students of Mediacollege Amsterdam and the University of Amsterdam.
+The UVA is made as a collaboration between students of Mediacollege Amsterdam and the University of Amsterdam.
 The goal of the project was to create a App to collect marine data.

 ## Target devices
 Our target devices are all recent mobile devices.
 The devices will not always have a internet connection so the app is required to work offline.
 Data must be visible offline and when you are offline you should be able to submit data.